-Although there is no real cure, several treatment options are available from over the counter medications to natural home remedies for acne.
+Although there is no real cure, several home remedies for acne treatment are very effective.
 Acne occurs when our skin’s oil glands produce too much oil that blocks the pores and results to swelling or what we know as pimples.

 Natural home remedies for acne include application of preparations made from natural ingredients and simple lifestyle changes that serve as preventive to acne outbreak.
 Natural remedies have become the treatment of choice for those who do not subscribe to the use of harsh chemicals on their skin.
 Following are some of the more effective natural remedies for acne:

-2. Toothpaste.
-Because toothpaste is made with a base ingredient of mint, it is effective in drying out pimples.
+Does Toothpaste help pimples?
+Toothpaste made with a base ingredient of mint is effective in drying out pimples.
 When choosing toothpaste to use, use the regular white variant and avoid the gel type and those that contain whitening agents and fluoride.
 Apply toothpaste to the pimple and leave it on for about 30 minute.
 Leaving it on for more than half an hour may cause too much dryness.
-Wash face with warm water and soap and pat dry.
+Wash your face with warm water and soap and pat dry.

 These natural home remedies for acne have been successful as treatment for a lot of individuals.
 However, as in any type of medication, it would be best to consult your dermatologist for applicability in your situation before using these.